akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Insulted, Beatrice had politely begged to be excused, then to go and find her father.

-He had called after her then: “A Saxon maid with a fading father and no brother to defend the holding should be more accommodating to a Norman blade.
+He had called after her then: “A Saxon maid with a fading father and no brother to defend the holding—she should be more accommodating to a Norman blade.
 Else, your lands *escheat* to the King and your hall is burned for charcoal!”

 She had told him coldly that she preferred men who worked for their supper, not some fine *popinjay* who lived off the sweat of others.